Yinita/UnstableBaselines/README.md

 - track time per generated char

+## General TODOs:
+- training and vllm inf with hot-swapped LoRA weights
+- sharding for both training and collection
+- single-gpu training
+- multi-node training

 # Ideas:
 - increase sample weight based on SD of reward
 - somehow account for stochacisity in environment rewards (maybe somehow include reward certainty)
+- allow for uneven numbers of actors (maybe have the extra one focus on evals)